forestfoxx/Serial-Experiments-Lain/README.md

 # Serial-Experiments-Lain
-Common Lisp source code from Iwakura Lain's HandiNAVI displayed in episode 7 of the anime
+Common Lisp source code from Iwakura Lain's HandiNAVI displayed in in Layer:07